bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 {% endsi_step %}

 {% si_step Install the firmware %}
 In your file browser, drag and drop the downloaded file to the **Crazyradio2** drive.
-{% endsi_step %}

-{% si_step Check the installation %}
 The installation completes in less than a second.

-The {% poplink crazyradio-2-0 %} will automatically restart with the new firmware, exiting bootloader mode — the **Crazyradio2** USB drive will disappear.
+The **Crazyradio2** will automatically restart with the new firmware, exiting bootloader mode.
+This will make the **Crazyradio2** USB drive disappear.

 **You may see an error message** from your operating system saying the copy did not complete.
-This is expected and means the installation was successful — the radio restarted before the transfer could finish.
+This does not necessarily mean that the installation failed, only that the radio restarted before the transfer could fully finish.
+Do the check in the next step to make sure that the installation was successful.
 {% img Error message after successful firmware installation; medium; /images/getting-started/error-message-cr.png %}
+{% endsi_step %}

+{% si_step Check the installation %}
 To confirm the firmware is running, the LED will briefly flash white on startup.

 If you missed it, unplug and re-plug the {% poplink crazyradio-2-0 %} to see the white flash again.
 {% tutorialVideo /videos/radio_flashing_white.mp4 %}
 {% endsi_step %}